Ofoli/finance-invoice-backend/readme.md

 1. add reports to db
 2. add endpoints for fetching report
+   -> report for each client type per date range(per month) -> month on month report for the past 12 months for each report type -> top 5 clients for the previous month
 3. add endpoints for fetching stats
 4. configure email sending